What is Fistula?

 Unable to control the flow of urine (and/or faeces), the woman is perpetually wet and soiled.
 Affected women are often abandoned by their husbands and ostracised by their families and communities.

-- – The World Health Organisation (WHO) estimates that more than two million women are currently living with obstetric fistulas, a large number of which are in Africa.
+- The World Health Organization (WHO) estimates that more than two million women are currently living with obstetric fistulas, a large number of which are in Africa.

-- – Obstructed labour and obstetric fistula account for 8% of maternal deaths worldwide.
-Transformational Healthcare through Fistula Programmes Bringing Hope and Healing Mercy Ships aims to reduce the effects of fistula in women in Africa by providing specialised medical treatment and training.
+- Obstructed labour and obstetric fistula account for 8% of maternal deaths worldwide.
+Through fistula programmes that bring hope and healing, Mercy Ships aims to reduce the effects of fistula in women in Africa by providing specialized medical treatment and training.

 - The Dress Ceremony restores dignity beyond surgery.
 Women afflicted by obstetric fistula are often outcasts from their own homes, their relationships lost, their clothes soiled.
 We send them back with a celebration and a new dress, symbolizing their newfound wholeness and a brighter outlook to the future.

 Darryl Anderson, who had served as an advisor to the board of Mercy Ships Canada, was drawn into the organization full-time during COVID-19.